Graz University of Technology: Partnerships

+It is also a member of CESAER as well as of ASEA-UNINET and the Eurasia-Pacific Uninet.

-Graz University of Technology is also a member of CESAER.
+Graz University of Technology is one of nine members of the European University Alliance University Network for Innovation, Technology and Engineering Unite! within the European Universities initiative.

 Affiliates and shareholdings

-TU Graz holds shares in more than 20 companies, mainly research centers like the Austrian Centre of Industrial Biotechnology or Virtual Vehicle.
+TU Graz holds shares in more than 20 companies, mainly research centres like the Austrian Centre of Industrial Biotechnology or Virtual Vehicle.
 It also hosts the Austrian Centre for Electron Microscopy and Nanoanalysis and the headquarters of the Silicon Austria Labs.